Music, Dance, Drama Program

 The Music, Dance, Drama program at Mountaintop is rooted in Orff-Schulwerk, an approach to building musicianship in every learner through the integration of music, movement, speech, and drama.
 Younger children experience music in the classroom with weekly visits from the music guide.
 Elementary students receive group lessons and have open studio time to create and collaborate.
 Middle School students work with professional drummer Darrell Rose each week, culminating in an annual winter drumming concert.
 Middle School students also select topics for creative expression workshops.
 Past topics have included xylophone ensemble, hip hop & street dance, an annual play, string band, and composition workshops.
 Students present their work at three large performances during the year.

-In the Science and Innovation Lab, students learn and explore scientific concepts in an environment that emphasizes creativity and collaboration.
+In the MInD Lab, students learn and explore scientific concepts in an environment that emphasizes creativity and collaboration.
 Students problem-solve and innovate by using the design process: define the problem, brainstorm ideas, plan, create and test prototypes, and improve the design.
 Students are encouraged to work both independently and as a member of a group to complete a goal.
 Hands-on activities promote critical thinking skills and provide practical experiences that enable students to build skills and knowledge of scientific ideas.

 Visual Arts Program